samsquire/ideas2/README.md

 # 30. Plain text CRUD

-I want an editor that looks like the Github issue editor but renders to plain text, in the format of this idea document.
+I want an editor that looks like the Github issue editor but renders to plain text - in the format of this idea document and accepts this document as input.
 So I can click New Idea and have it render to this plain text markdown format.

 # 31. Social desktop